 It was not until Adobe released its Lightroom application in 2007 that I really became excited about working with digital photography!

-Lightroom is a non-destructive image processor (truly a "digital darkroom") that dutifully organizes and keeps track of all my photographs then provides a variety of means with which I can present my pictures to viewers online or in print.
-And Lightroom does this all within a single, component application that has been intuitively designed for creative Right-Brainers!
+Lightroom is an intuitive, non-destructive image processor that dutifully organizes and keeps track of all my photographs, then provides a variety of means with which I can present my pictures to viewers online or in print.
+Lightroom does this all within a single application designed for creative Right-Brainers!

 Everything here, Lightroom's features just make sense – especially if you are familiar with film photography's "wet darkroom" workflow.

 This software is remarkable – and used to work flawlessly, almost seamlessly with its host application Photoshop as well as most ‘third party plugins’; not so much any longer.

 Since the release of Lightroom 4 (in 2012) I have found more and more hiccups and glitches appearing on my own (Mac) workstation and with clients’ latest-greatest Mac’s and PC’s as well.
 What was once a veritable workflow love-fest has become the occasional migraine headache for me, a user of this application since its ‘official’ release in ’07, and many of my clients.
 I see it happening, experience these ‘gremlins’ all the time now.